-Thymosin Beta 4 or TB-500 is an oligopeptide that is made up of 43 amino acids.
+Thymosin Beta 4 or TB-500 is an oligopeptide made up of 43 amino acids.
 It has a molecular weight of approximately 4.9 kDa.
-This peptide is spread around most of the tissues except the Erythrocytes, i.e., the Red Blood Cells (RBCs).
+This peptide is spread around most of the tissues except the Erythrocytes, otherwise known as the Red Blood Cells (RBCs).

 Initially, this peptide was discovered as a protein isolate from the mammalian thymus gland.
 It is a member of the Thymosins family that consists of molecules with an acidic nature and lightweight.
 These molecules can also work in the production of cells.
 By counteracting the ability of actin proteins or singular monomers to polymerize into thin strands, manipulation can be done in the distinction and motion of the cells.

-On the contrary, Thymosin also has the ability to gather the actin monomers, which can further be utilized for permitting or denying the production of the coming filaments.
-To an extent, this might be successful in inhibiting or facilitating the differentiation of cell like a pluripotent stem cell into another (for eg – bone cells or neurons).
+On the contrary, Thymosin also can gather the actin monomers, which can further be utilized for permitting or denying the production of the coming filaments.
+To an extent, this might successfully inhibit or facilitate the differentiation of cells like a pluripotent stem cell into another (e.g., bone cells or neurons).

-The presence of Thymosin Beta 4 is most prevalent in mammals, thereby, it can be stated that Thymosin like molecules have the potential of playing an important function in postnatal development or some tissue’s regeneration.
+Thymosin Beta 4 is most prevalent in mammals; therefore, it can be stated that Thymosin molecules can play an important function in postnatal development or some tissue regeneration.

 The formation of new blood vessels and the migration of cells can be manipulated by the influence of TB-500 over actin.
-This shows that the protein has the potential of repairing wounds.
+This shows that the protein has the potential to repair wounds.

 What does Thymosin Beta 4 Do?

-Over time, many clinical trials have demonstrated the ability of Thymosin Beta 4 in repairing and regeneration the tissues.
+Over time, many clinical trials have demonstrated the ability of Thymosin Beta 4 to repair and regenerate tissues.

 The slowing down or prevention of scar formation, cell death, microbial growth, and inflammation has also been demonstrated by the use of Thymosin Beta 4.
-The externally derived TB-500 has shown to speed up the repairing of the injured cardiac, corneal, and dermal tissues, thereby showing its ability of wound healing.
+The externally derived TB-500 has been shown to speed up repairing the injured cardiac, corneal, and dermal tissues, thereby showing its ability for wound healing.

-TB-500 has been studied for its therapeutic potentials which has shown that it has the ability to repair and regenerate some other tissues in the body like the tissues of the spinal cord, heart, peripheral nervous system, and brain.
+TB-500 has been studied for its therapeutic potential.
+It has been shown that it can repair and regenerate some other tissues in the body like the spinal cord, heart, peripheral nervous system, and brain.

-Thymosin Beta 4 has also shown the potential of anti-inflammatory properties and the ability to weaken the nitric oxide and the discharge of prostaglandin EP4 in the cell models that were exposed to reactive oxygen species.
+Thymosin Beta 4 has also shown the potential for anti-inflammatory properties and the ability to weaken the nitric oxide and the discharge of prostaglandin EP4 in the cell models exposed to reactive oxygen species.

 Since the Thymosin Beta 4 molecules are also osteoclastogenic molecules, their function is implied in bone production management.
 They may also possess the ability to enhance the stimulus-response of various interleukins and pro-inflammatory cytokines in the cells of the periodontium.